Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Tyler Anderson (1-0) will take to the mound for the Angels and make his sixth start of the season.
+- The Angels' Reid Detmers (0-2) will make his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Anderson has pitched five or more innings in two straight games and will look to extend that streak.
+- Detmers has three starts of five or more innings this season in five chances.
+He averages 5.2 innings per outing.

 |Opponent